TheMisinformationGame/MisinformationGame/docs/Home.md

 - [Documentation Development](/DocsDevelopment) - A guide for developers to make adjustments to this documentation website.
 - [Original Design](/original-design) - The original, outdated, design document for the game.
-  Only relevant for those who are interested.
+  _This is only relevant for those who are interested, and not as a reference._